You have a business and you want to sell lots, or am I wrong?

 Now let’s see how we can get to it.

-But in the end, as we know, nothing happens purely by chance.
+But in the end, as we know, nothing happens by chance.

-Just because a Big Idea comes to you while you are preparing dinner or walking the dog doesn’t mean that it came out of nowhere.
+Just because a Big Idea comes to you while you are making dinner or walking the dog doesn’t mean it came out of nowhere.

-It’s most likely the result of intense research you’ve done before.
+It’s probably the result of intensive research you’ve done before.

-Yes, you heard well, living life will help you have big ideas.
+Yes, you heard right, living life helps you find big ideas.

-Reading books, watching films, talking with the person who has sat next to you on the bus, or with the shop assistant at the corner store, with a customer, with a friend of your child.
+Reading books, watching films, talking to the person next to you on the bus, or the shopkeeper at the corner shop, with a customer, with your kid’s friend.

-All these experiences teach us a lot about human behaviour and about our life’s quests, why we do things and behave the way we do.
+All these experiences teach us a lot about human behaviour and our purpose in life, why we do things and behave the way we do.

-So, if you want to be really good at writing copy or fiction or just want to improve your power of conviction because it’ll help you progress at work, always keep your eyes and ears open and go out there.
+So if you want to be good at writing copy, or if you want to improve your persuasion powers because it’ll help you get ahead at work, keep your eyes and ears open and get out there.

 Life will give you the ideas you need to reach people’s hearts.